iluvjava/Maths/Notebook 2.0/AMATH 516 (Numerical Optimizations)/Non-Smooth Calculus/Subgradient and Subdifferential Definition.md

 ### **Notations**

 A good notations should be clear about several things when taking the derivative of a function:
-* What variables are we raking the derivtive with?
+* What variables are we raking the derivative with?
-* What varlues are we putting into the derivative functions?
+* What values are we putting into the derivative functions?

 For example: $\partial [f(Ax + b, u)](u = x^+), \partial [f(Ax + b, u)]_{u = x^+}, \partial [f(Ax + b, u)|u](x^+)$: Taking the derivative of $f$ wrt to $u$ at the point $x^+$.
 This notation is adopted by me because it's much clearer compare to some of the textbooks out there.